wesgarland/gpsee/modules/curl/README.txt

 TODO:
  * I've add "// TBD:" near code that needs help
  * add GPSEE's error reporting if there is a problem in module load
- * Use GPSEE ByteArray/String/ByteThing for the body of the request
-   WARNING: Right now, all data is converted to ASCII in order not
-     to blow up the UTF8 conversion in the js engine.
  * Figure out minimum libcurl supported, may it's just a matter of adding around everything
     #ifdef OPTION_NAME
        code using OPTION_NAME
     #endif
- * Anyway to prevent this type of bug? var cb = new easycurl_cb; /* YES */
-   var cb = easycurl_cb();   /* NO */

 EXAMPLE CODE: